 Tip 11: Using parchment paper on cookie sheets gives contrast and makes clean-up easier.
 After baking, slide the entire parchment sheet off onto a cooling rack and then remove cookies.
 This reduces trying to find cookies with a spatula or turner.
 Put parchment paper back onto the cookie sheet for the next batch.

 Tip 12: To easily form and place balls of cookie dough onto parchment lined cookie sheets, use a round tablespoon, a small ice cream scoop, or a melon baller.

-Tip 15: Determine when the baked goods are done with a talking timer, a large print timer, or a braille timer (available at the Sharper Vision Store and at store.WCBlind.org/kitchen).
+Tip 15: Determine when the baked goods are done with a talking timer, a large print timer, or a braille timer (available at the Sharper Vision Store and at store.WCBlind.org/store/kitchen).
 Or set an alarm on a smart speaker, such as a GoogleHome or Amazon Echo.

 Jean’s Pfeffernüsse Cookies

 1 cup butter, softened